Thokottu: Transport

-Thokkottu has a Bus Stand with a Commercial complex, which is used by City Buses, Service Buses, and Interstate Buses.
-You can find frequent buses connecting the place to various part of the City.
-51 series buses (51, 51A, 51B, 51C, 51D, 51D, 51E, 54, 55) connects Thokkottu to Konaje, and 42, 43, 44 series buses connect Thokkottu to Mangalore City.
-Thokkottu is also one of the important drop/pickup point for the interstate buses running between Mangalore and Kasaragod (Kerala) which are run by Karnataka State Road Transport Corporation.
+Thokkottu has a bus stand with a Commercial complex for City Buses, Service Buses, and Interstate Buses.
+There are 51 series buses (51, 51A, 51B, 51C, 51D, 51D, 51E, 54, 55) which connect to Thokkottu to Konaje, and 42, 43, 44 series buses connect Thokkottu to Mangalore City.

+Thokkottu also has interstate buses between Mangalore Ksrtc bus stand and Kasaragod (Kerala) which are run by Karnataka State Road Transport Corporation.